tox-dev/tox/docs/example/pytest.rst

     [testenv]
     changedir = tests
     deps = pytest
-    # chnge pytest tempdir and add posargs from command line
+    # change pytest tempdir and add posargs from command line
     commands = pytest --basetemp={envtmpdir} {posargs}

 you can invoke ``tox`` in the directory where your ``tox.ini`` resides.